 Have minutes taken of all proceedings.

-Not be a part of any club, have a conflict of interest with any club, or endorse any MSU club during their terms of office.
+Not be a part of any Club, have a conflict of interest with any Club, or endorse any MSU Club during their terms of office.

 Executive Authority

-All allegations of misconduct made on the basis of discrimination or harassment will be dealt with according to any pertinent MSU and McMaster University policies.
+All allegations of misconduct made on the basis of discrimination or harassment will be dealt with according to any pertinent MSU and McMaster University policies;

 Operating Policy – Clubs Status shall not preclude the Clubs Administrator from devising creative solutions to novel situations.

-Such solutions shall be made in consultation with the Human Resources Generalist & Clubs Support.
+Such solutions shall be made in consultation with MSU Human Resources staff.